Run large bulkloads efficiently with Teradata Parallel Transporter (TPT)

 Create a database

-Let's create a database in Vantage.
+Let's create a database in Teradata.
 Use your favorite SQL tool to run the following query:

 Run TPT

 TPT has its own scripting language.
-The language allows you to prepare the database with arbitrary SQL commands, declare the input source and define how the data should be inserted into Vantage.
+The language allows you to prepare the database with arbitrary SQL commands, declare the input source and define how the data should be inserted into Teradata.

 -

-Create a job variable file that will tell TPT how to connect to our Vantage database.
+Create a job variable file that will tell TPT how to connect to our Teradata database.
 Create file

 Create a file with the following content and save it as